joseportales/up221-josep/README.md

 ## Course Objectives

 My knowledge is reduced to a very superfitial use of ArcGis Studio, being able to reproduce a basic Cartography through a basic managment of the Data Base and some processing.
-With this course, im lloking forward to work independently in specific Data Bases, and generate sophisticated processing and coding in the data, to subsequently reproduce more complex geospatial illustrations.
-My interest to work throughout the quarter are Urban Sprwal and clusteting around the Metropolitan Area of Los Angeles.
+With this course, im looking forward to work independently in specific Data Bases, and generate sophisticated processing and coding in the data, to subsequently reproduce more complex geospatial illustrations.
+My interest to work throughout the quarter are Urban Sprawl and clusteting around the Metropolitan Area of Los Angeles.